cosc2336-ds-alg/assg13/README.md

    assignment invitation link for 'Assignment Classes' for our current class semester and section.
 2. Clone the repository using the SSH url to your local class DevBox development environment.
-3. Checkout the 'origins/feedback' branch to your locak working DevBox repository.
-4. Configure the project by running the `configure` script from a terminal.
+Make sure to open the cloned folder and restart inside of the correct Dev Container.
-5. Confirm that the project builds and runs, though no tests will be defined or run initially.
+3. Confirm that the project builds and runs, though no tests will be defined or run initially.
 If the project does not build on the first checkout, please inform the instructor.
-6. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
+4. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
 On your GitHub account, go to issues, and create it/them from the issue templates for the assignment.
-Also you should close the initial Pull request that should be automatically opened for you, so that you can open your own when commiting your work.
+Also you should close the initial Pull request that should be automatically opened for you, so that you can open your own when committing your work.

 There are actually no files beyond a stub test file with an example of a test of an STL list.
 You will have to add in your own tests and/or files for this